-- (3) Disability/functional impairment: severity of disability can be established by disruption in two or more life activities, including but not limited to: - (a) Employment; - (b) Contributing substantially to one's own financial support (not to be entitlements); - (c) Independent residence; - (d) Self-care; - (e) Perception and cognition; - (f) Stress management or coping skills; or - (g) Interpersonal and social relations. - (II) (JJ) "Skilled nursing care" means procedures that require-necessitate technical skills and knowledge beyond those the untrained person possesses and that are commonly employed in providing for the physical, mental, and emotional needs of the ill or otherwise incapacitated.
-"Skilled nursing care" includes, but is not limited to, the following: - (1) Irrigations, catheterizations, application of dressings, and supervision of special diets; - (2) Objective observation of changes in the resident's condition as a means of analyzing and determining the nursing care required necessary and the need for further medical diagnosis and treatment; - (3) Special procedures contributing to rehabilitation; - (4) Administration of medication by any method ordered by a physician or other licensed health care professional acting within their applicable scope of practice, such as hypodermically, rectally, or orally, including observation of the resident after receipt of the medication; or - (5) Carrying out other treatments prescribed by the physician or other licensed health care professional acting within their applicable scope of practice, that involve a similar level of complexity and skill in administration. - (JJ)-(KK) "Special care unit" means a residential care facility, or part thereof, that is dedicated to providing care to residents with diagnoses, that include, but are not limited to, late-stage cognitive impairment with significant ongoing daily living assistance needs, cognitive impairments with increased emotional needs or presenting behaviors that cause problems for the resident or other residents, or both; or, serious mental illness.

-(KK) (LL) "Special diets" means a therapeutic diet limited to:
+- (d) Self-care; - (e) Perception and cognition; - (f) Stress management or coping skills; or - (g) Interpersonal and social relations. - (II)(KK) "Skilled nursing care" means procedures that require necessitate technical skills and knowledge beyond those the untrained person possesses and that are commonly employed in providing for the physical, mental, and emotional needs of the ill or otherwise incapacitated.
+"Skilled nursing care" includes, but is not limited to, the following: - Irrigations, catheterizations, application of dressings, and supervision of special diets; - (2) Objective observation of changes in the resident's condition as a means of analyzing and determining the nursing care required necessary and the need for further medical diagnosis and treatment; - (3) Special procedures contributing to rehabilitation; - (4) Administration of medication by any method ordered by a physician or other licensed health care professional acting within their applicable scope of practice, such as hypodermically, rectally, or orally, including observation of the resident after receipt of the medication; or - (5) Carrying out other treatments prescribed by the physician or other licensed health care professional acting within their applicable scope of practice, that involve a similar level of complexity and skill in administration. - (JJ)(LL) "Special care unit" means a residential care facility, or part thereof, that is dedicated to providing care to residents with diagnoses, that include, but are not limited to, late-stage cognitive impairment with significant ongoing daily living assistance needs, cognitive impairments with increased emotional needs or presenting behaviors that cause problems for the resident or other residents, or both; or, serious mental illness. - (KK)(MM) "Special diets" means a therapeutic diet limited to: - (1) Nutrient adjusted diets, including high protein, no added salt, and no concentrated sweets

-- (1) Nutrient adjusted diets, including high protein, no added salt, and no concentrated sweets - (2) Volume adjusted diets, including small, medium and large portions; - (3) The use of finger foods or bite-sized pieces for a resident's physical needs; or - (4) Mechanically altered food. - (LL) (MM) "Staff member" or "staff" means an individual working in a residential care facility including the owner; the administrator; a full-time, part-time or temporary paid employee; or an individual working on contract for the facility.

-(MM) (NN) "Supervision" means:

-- (1) Watching over a resident, when necessary, while the resident engages in activities of daily living or other activities to ensure the resident's health, safety, and welfare; - (2) Reminding a resident to do or complete such an activity, as by reminding him or her them to engage in personal hygiene or other self-care activity; or - (3) Helping a resident to schedule or keep an appointment, or both, including the arranging for transportation.
+- (2) Volume adjusted diets, including small, medium and large portions; - (3) The use of finger foods or bite-sized pieces for a resident's physical needs; or - (4) Mechanically altered food. - (LL)(NN) "Staff member" or "staff" means an individual working in a residential care facility including the owner; the administrator; a full-time, part-time or temporary paid employee; or an individual working on contract for the facility. - (MM)(OO) "Supervision" means: - (1) Watching over a resident, when necessary, while the resident engages in activities of daily living or other activities to ensure the resident's health, safety, and welfare; - (2) Reminding a resident to do or complete such an activity, as by reminding him or her-them to engage in personal hygiene or other self-care activity; or - (3) Helping a resident to schedule or keep an appointment, or both, including the arranging for transportation.